micc83/rooles/readme.md

 }
 ```

+> **Important note on Laravel version >= 1.1.11** From this version on Laravel implements its own permission manager trough the `Authorizable` trait/contract so, in order to have the User model work with Rooles, you must remove any reference to both the `Authorizable` trait and interface from the Eloquent user model.

 ### Setting up users role

 Only a single Role can be assigned to each User.
 You can hardcode the role inside the User Eloquent model adding the role attribute as follow: